Domestic Adoption: Perception & Reality

 Adoption in the United States has undergone a seismic shift in the last 30 years.
 How long will it take for popular perceptions to catch up with the new, healthier reality?by Eliza Newlin Carney

-In the spring, when Katie and Jeffrey Davis set out to adopt a baby domestically, everyone close to the couple assumed they were in for an excruciatingly long wait.
-As it turned out, the Davises, who live in Baltimore, Maryland, were matched with a birthmother less than a month after their adoption agency started presenting their paperwork to prospective birthparents.
-Their daughter, Carrie, now five, was placed in their arms just seven months after they started the adoption process.
+When Katie and Jeffrey Davis set out to adopt a baby domestically, everyone close to the couple assumed they were in for an excruciatingly long wait.
+As it turned out, the Davises, who live in Baltimore, Maryland, were matched with a birthmother less than a month after their adoption agency started presenting their paperwork.
+Their daughter, now five, was placed in their arms just seven months after they started the adoption process.

 “People think that adoption takes five years, just forever and ever,” says Katie.
 “They were shocked that we adopted a baby in the U.S., and that the process went so smoothly.”

 The Davis family’s story is not particularly unusual.
-While international adoption has commanded the limelight for the last decade or so, domestic adoption has remained an untold story.
+While international adoption has commanded the limelight for the last two decades, domestic adoption has remained an untold story.
 Despite persistently negative and sensational media coverage, domestic adoption today is more transparent than ever before, and increasingly defined by healthier choices for birth families and adoptive families alike.

 The fact that more than 18,000 American families successfully adopt newborn babies in the United States every year belies the widespread misperception that domestic adoption is a difficult, time-consuming, expensive, and risky process.
 The truth is that most families successfully adopt within two years of beginning the process.
 The cost of a domestic adoption varies widely, from under $10,000 to more than $40,000.
-According to surveys conducted by Adoptive Families in each of the last five years, the median total cost of a domestic adoption is $20,000 to $35,000, which tends to be considerably less than that of a typical international adoption.
+According to surveys conducted annually by Adoptive Families, the median total cost of a domestic adoption is $20,000 to $35,000, which tends to be considerably less than that of a typical international adoption.